Vkeat660/SwiftyJelly/README.md

 # SwiftyJelly

-This is an example of how to animate a button using CADisplayLink and UIBezierCurve.
+An example of how to animate a button using CADisplayLink and UIBezierCurve.

+Inspired by https://github.com/victorBaro/VBFJellyView but with a different approach